 - educating the clients regarding the different personnel with whom they might be working; for example, the Ontario Association for Speech-Language Pathologists and Audiologists states “clients should be informed of the assistant’s qualifications” (Guidelines for the employment and utilization of supportive personnel, 1988),

 - support staff confining themselves “to clinical practices in which [they] have been educated” (CDAAC Bylaws, Sec.12.3.a.v).

 One of the goals in the field of communication disorders is to provide responsible service in a professional manner.
 CDAAC feels that this goal can be achieved when all professionals involved, including supervising clinicians, CDAs and OJTs, have a clear understanding and respect for each others’ distinct education, training and role in providing mediated treatment.

 1. For the purposes of this paper, “recognized” refers to those programs whose graduates are eligible for membership with CDAAC, as determined by the CDAAC Executive Committee.
-These programs currently include: Georgian College, Durham College, College du Grand Lacs and St. Lawrence College.↩
+These programs currently include: Georgian College, Durham College, Lambton and St. Lawrence College.↩

 1. Canadian Association of Speech-Language Pathologists and Audiologists.
 “Position Paper on Support Personnel in Speech-Language Pathology and Audiology.”
 J. Speech-Language Pathology and Audiology 30 (December 1996): 267-268.

 2. College of Speech-Language Pathologists and Audiologists of Ontario.
 “Position Statement: Guidelines for the Use of Supportive Personnel.”
 Approved by the CASLPO Council (July, 1997).